saylordotorg/course_bio308/Unit04.md

+---
+layout: default
+title: "BIO308: Marine Biology"
+course_description: "A detailed introduction to the field of Marine Biology, from a survey of the origin of oceans and their movements to details of marine food webs, life cycles, and marine zonation.
+Particular emphasis on marine environment and ecology, taxonomy and physiology, and contemporary concerns in the field, including human influences on marine systems.
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Marine Life** <span id="4"></span>
 *When children say they want to study marine biology, it usually means that they want to study whales or dolphins or seals.
 Not that there is